broccoli0616/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2a.
 The student with the given NUSNET ID does not exist.
     * 2a1.
-Homework Tracker shows error message.
+SoCTAssist shows error message.

       Use case ends.

 * 3a.
 The given assignment ID is invalid.
     * 3a1.
-Homework Tracker shows error message.
+SoCTAssist shows error message.

       Use case ends.

 * 4a.
 The specified homework does not exist for the student.
     * 4a1.
-Homework Tracker shows error message.
+SoCTAssist shows error message.

       Use case ends.